top of page

 Too Good to Toss Logo A_edited.png

 Too Good to Toss is LOP’s food rescue program designed to reduce food waste by redirecting nutritious surplus food to those in need.
-Too Good to Toss, started February 2023, when The Studio Café Operated by Hannah Brothers located in the Production Centre at the Trilith Studios begin donating their freshly prepared meals to LOP.
+Too Good to Toss, started February 2023, when The Studio Café Operated by Hanna Brothers located in the Production Centre at the Trilith Studios begin donating their freshly prepared meals to LOP.
 These meals consist of, “Certified Angus Beef Grilled Steak, Lemon Oregano Chicken, Flash-fried Sole, and tender House-smoked Brisket.”
 In addition, LOP also rescues nutritious vegetables, sides, and breakfast.

 Can you believe this food would have been thrown away if it were not rescued?
 We could not, and instantly started transferring cooked meals to homeless shelters in Metro Atlanta.
 The food is just “Too Good to Toss.”